bshivam4/laravel-profile-avatar/readme.md

         -> User can Upload a photo in JPEG/JPG/PNG format.
         -> User can crop his/her photo .
-        -> If not cropped, the dimensions area utomatically adjusted.
+        -> If not cropped, the dimensions are automatically adjusted.

 3. User can set some other profile picture, using the same steps as above.